MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/custom-meeting-backgrounds.md

 - A maximum of 50 custom background images.

 > [!NOTE]
-> Only end users with a Teams Premium license have these images in their Background Settings panel to use during meetings.
+> Only end users with a Teams Premium license have these images in their background settings panel to use during meetings.

 ### Save custom background images